-In considering the SELPA Budget for the 2023-2024 fiscal year, the Board and management used the following criteria: The key assumptions in our revenue forecast are:
+In considering the SELPA Budget for the 2024-2025 fiscal year, the Board and management used the following criteria: The key assumptions in our revenue forecast are:

-Cost of Living Adjustment (COLA) of 8.13% was applied to AB602 Revenue in the 2023-2024 Adopted Budget.
-Federal income will be tied directly to grant awards that are received for various programs, i.e., staff development and low incidence and is projected to remain flat.
+Cost of Living Adjustment (COLA) of .76% was applied to AB602 Revenue in the 2024-2025 Adopted Budget.
+Other Outgo of \$824,000 for state out-of-home care was decreased in order to continue to provide Non-public school cost pool.
+Federal incomewill be tied directly to grant awards that are received for various programs, i.e., staff development and low incidence and is projected to remain flat.
+Federal incomefor Fund 01 was increased by decreasing Fund 10 in order to continue to provide non-public school cost pools.
 There was no COLA applied to Salaries.
 Step-and-Column increases were applied.
 Benefits were estimated based on current and historical data.
 Reductions in expenses for one-time funding.
+Funds were set-aside from the 2023-2024 ending fund balance for possible salary increases in addition to having unassigned ending fund balance in the 2024-2025 budget based on unspent revenue surplus.